 - Occupational Injury Prevention Research Training

-Students have three options for this program:
+Students have three options within this program:

 - Standard coursework

-- Infectious Disease Epidemiology track
+- Infectious Disease Epidemiology area of emphasis

-- Accelerated program, which is available to students with an MD, DDS, DVM, or PhD in a related field.
+- Accelerated program, which is available to students with an MD, DDS, DVM, or PhD in a related field

 Maternal & Child Health